topgyalgurung/topgyalgurung/README.md

 ### Hi there 👋
-I am Topgyal, a Full Stack Software Engineer with a bachelor’s in Computer Science, specializing in the MERN Stack, JavaScript, Python, and PostgreSQL database.
+I am Topgyal, a Full Stack Software Engineer with a Bachelor’s in Computer Science, specializing in the MERN Stack, Next.js, JavaScript,Typescript, Python, and PostgreSQL database.
 Passionate about solving challenges, building scalable, user-focused applications, and driven by a growth mindset and  accountability

 Check out my homepage:
 -  ⛏️ http://topgyalgurung.me/